 Once your car has reached the workshop, the mechanics and technicians will inspect your vehicle to determine the extent of the damage.
 Suppose the car is beyond repair (according to the insurance company's policy).
 In that case, they'll write it off as a total loss car.

 Here’s the thing about that: even though the insurance company might consider it a total loss car, you’re still able to dispute that if you believe that it’s still fixable.
 Read this article on total car settlement to find out more about that particular issue.

-However, if your car is still fixable, the insurance company will pay to have your vehicle fixed, according to whatever your insurance policy provides.
+If your car is still repairable, the insurance company will pay to have your vehicle fixed, according to whatever your insurance policy provides.

-What Happens to My Lease If an Accident Totalled My Car?
+What Happens to My Lease If an Accident Totaled My Car?

 There is one significant downside when you wreck a leased car.
 Remember what I said in the introduction to this article?
 No matter what happens, you're still responsible for the vehicle and its lease.

-So, if an accident totalled the vehicle, you're still responsible for making your regular lease payments as usual.
-As a matter of fact, even if the car weren't a wreck but took months to fix, you'd still have to make those payments as per usual.
+So, if an accident totaled the vehicle, you're still responsible for making your regular lease payments as usual.
+As a matter of fact, even if the car weren't a wreck but took months to fix, you'd still have to make those payments as scheduled.

 The bottom line?
 You signed the lease agreement, so you’ll have to abide by it.
 That might sound terrible, but there is a silver lining: car lease insurance.